edelstone/action-verb-vpn/README.md

-# Staff VPN Landing Page
+# Action Verb VPN Central

-This repo is for the landing page for staff who go to the [token.vpn](https://token.av) intranet site for access to the adminCRM.
+This repo is for the landing page for staff who go to the [token.av](https://token.av) intranet site for access to the adminCRM.

 ## CSS Framework